What careers can you get with A Level Chemistry?

 Wondering where A Level Chemistry can take you?

-This highly respected qualification opens doors to a wide range of careers in science, healthcare, engineering, research, education, and more.
+This highly respected qualification opens doors to careers in science, healthcare, engineering, research, teaching, and beyond.

-• Healthcare: Medicine, pharmacy, dentistry, veterinary science, nursing, biochemistry, and pharmacology
+• Healthcare: Medicine, pharmacy, dentistry, veterinary science, nursing, pharmacology, biochemistry

-• Chemical Engineering: Process engineering, petrochemicals, environmental engineering, and materials science
+• Chemical Engineering: Process engineering, petrochemicals, environmental engineering, materials science

-• Laboratory Research: Analytical chemistry, biomedical science, forensic science, pharmaceutical research, cosmetics, and food science
+• Laboratory Research: Forensic science, pharmaceutical research, cosmetics, food science, biomedical science

-• Environment & Energy: Environmental science, renewable energy, pollution control, and climate research
+• Environment & Energy: Renewable energy, climate research, pollution control, environmental science

-• Business & Industry: Chemical sales, regulatory affairs, patent law, technical writing, and product development
+• Business & Industry: Regulatory affairs, patent law, chemical sales, technical writing, product development

 What A Levels do I need for medicine?